 The Weather Camera Program owns and maintains more than 230 camera systems in Alaska and Hawaii.
 They also host camera images from 280 non-FAA-owned weather cameras sites in Alaska, Colorado, Michigan, Mississippi, Montana, Utah and across Canada.

-The FAA program began in 1999 after the agency determined that pilots operating under Visual Flight Rules would benefit from actual views of current weather conditions.
-The FAA installed the 100th weather camera in May 2009 and the 150th in 2011.
-Technicians installed the 230th and final weather camera in July 2016 in Quinhagak.
+The Weather Camera Program began in Alaska in 1999 after the agency determined pilots, operating under Visual Flight Rules would benefit from actual views of current weather conditions.
+The FAA installed the 230th weather camera in July 2016 in Quinhagak, Alaska.